-Recently Issued Accounting Pronouncements Not Yet Adopted
+Recently Issued Accounting Pronouncements Not Yet Adopted:

-In November 2023, the Financial Accounting Standards Board ("FASB") issued an accounting standard update on segment reporting.
-The new guidance: (1) introduces a requirement to disclose significant segment expenses regularly provided to the chief operating decision maker ("CODM"), (2) extends certain annual disclosures to interim periods, (3) clarifies disclosure requirements for single reportable segment entities, (4) permits more than one measure of segment profit or loss to be reported under certain conditions, and (5) requires disclosure of the title and position of the CODM.
-The standard is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+In November 2024, the FASB issued an accounting standard update on the disaggregated disclosure of income statement expenses.
+The new guidance requires disclosures about specific types of expenses included in the expense captions presented on the face of the income statement, as well as disclosures about selling expenses.
+The new standard does not change the requirements for the presentation of expenses on the face of the income statement.
+The standard is effective for fiscal years beginning after December 15, 2026, and interim periods within fiscal years beginning after December 15, 2027.
 Early adoption is permitted.
-The guidance applies retrospectively to all periods presented in the financial statements.
+The new guidance will be applied prospectively with the option for retrospective application.
 The Company is currently evaluating the guidance and expects it to only impact disclosures with no impact to results of operations, cash flows, or financial condition.